 Whipped sweet potatoes with heavy cream and a touch of nutmeg and vanilla is a comforting side dish.
-Perfectly cooked soft sweet potatoes are whipped until fluffy and creamy for a fall comfort food classic side dish.
-This whipped sweet potatoes recipe has a satisfyingly rich, savory, and spiced flavor.
-It is a great recipe for Thanksgiving, holidays, and all fall or winter long.
-Whipped sweet potatoes are healthy, vegetarian, and gluten-free.
+Perfectly cooked soft sweet potatoes are whipped until fluffy and creamy for a classic fall side dish.
+This is the best recipe for mashed & whipped sweet potatoes, trust me!

-Whipped sweet potatoes are an easy recipe that only needs a few simple ingredients for a ton of flavor.
+Vanilla whipped sweet potatoes are an easy recipe that only needs a few simple ingredients for a ton of flavor.
 It is a healthy recipe without a lot of added sugar like most sweet potato casseroles.
-There is no brown sugar, all the sweetness is from the natural sugars in the sweet potatoes.
-For southern whipped sweet potatoes add a tablespoon of brown sugar.
-It is easy to make these sweet potatoes paleo or vegan by using coconut milk instead of butter and cream.
+There is no brown sugar.
+All the sweetness is from the natural sugars in the sweet potatoes.

 Ingredients for Whipped Sweet Potatoes